Mookie Betts Preview, Player Props: Dodgers vs. Red Sox

-On Saturday, Mookie Betts (hitting .568 in his past 10 games) and the Los Angeles Dodgers face the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 4:10 PM ET.
+Mookie Betts -- with a slugging percentage of .897 in his past 10 games, including three home runs -- will be in action for the Los Angeles Dodgers against the Boston Red Sox, with Tanner Houck on the mound, on August 27 at 1:35 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Red Sox.
+He had three hits (going 3-for-6 with a double and an RBI) in his most recent appearance against the Red Sox.

 Mookie Betts Game Info & Props vs. the Red Sox